Intel confirms security issue in its processors as OS makers ready fixes

 Patches to address the issue have already been released for some Linux distributions and beta versions of Windows; the Windows 10 patch is expected to debut next Tuesday as part of Microsoft’s monthly patch schedule.
 Linux developers are being warned that performance regressions are likely.

 Apple is reportedly patching macOS to address the issue, as well.
 Following a new tweet this afternoon from Alex Ionescu, who previously tweeted about KPTI and Windows, AppleInsider cited unnamed sources within Apple as confirming that the current version of macOS (10.13.2) mitigates the kernel issue, with additional unspecified changes planned for the upcoming 10.13.3 release.
-According to AppleInsider, “[e]arly indications are that there are no notable slowdowns between a system running macOS High Sierra 10.13.1 and 10.13.2.”
+According to AppleInsider, “Early indications are that there are no notable slowdowns between a system running macOS High Sierra 10.13.1 and 10.13.2.”
 We have reached out to Apple for additional details and will update this article with anything the company offers.